cheprasov/ts-jsbt/specification.md

 - It is Little-Endian byte ordering (`0x78563412` => `12` `34` `56` `78`)

 __Sparse arrays:__
-- Not empty values of sparse arrays should be encoded with item index bofore a value
+- Not empty values of sparse arrays should be encoded with item index before a value
 - Empty values are skipped from encoding

 __Examples:__